NestorDR/reacthooks-cryptocurrencies/README.md

 ## Description

 This example is a simple application that allows you to test some **React and React-Redux hooks**.
-The application implements information queries about cryptomonies, taking advantage of the Nomics API [Nomics API](https://docs.nomics.com/).
+The application implements queries about cryptocurrencies, taking advantage of the [Nomics API](https://docs.nomics.com/).

 You can find an even simpler example at [learn-hooks](https://github.com/NestorDR/learn-hooks).